Jemesson/js-study/README.md

 ## Contributing

 Feel free always to create a fork.
-Then notifce me opening a Pull Request.
+Then notice me opening a Pull Request.

 ## Versioning